laravel-json-api/docs/1.0/schemas/eager-loading.md

 }
 ```

-With a default depth of `1`, the client will be allowed to to request
+With a default depth of `1`, the client will be allowed to request
 the following include paths:

 - `user`